MarchenkoAE/CookieCatSpaceAdventure/README.md

 -GAME OVER is when the main character runs out of health.
 -VICTORY is when the main character gets rid of all the enemy 'waves'.

+Distribution

+Please do not distribute this product without it's owner's(my) permission.
+This piece of software is protected by copyright law and is not intended for commercial use.